 2. Rigid hierarchy

 A rigid, top-down company hierarchy can be one of the most obstinate obstacles for HR managers and business leaders to give effective and reliable feedback.
-While complete flat hierarchies are something of a myth in the workplace, nevertheless moving towards a more fluid approach to chain of command can help significantly with improving how feedback is given and received.
+While complete flat hierarchies are something of a myth in the workplace, nevertheless moving towards a more fluid approach to the chain of command can help significantly with improving how feedback is given and received.

 It is increasingly common for top-performing companies to cascade their Objectives and Key Results (OKRs) up and down the company hierarchy in order to grant greater exposure of company targets to the wider workforce.
 Whenever feasible, doing the same for your feedback and aligning this with your OKRs via a performance management tracking suite can help you to overcome some of the hierarchical obstacles common in many businesses.

 3. Anonymous feedback

 There is a time and place for anonymous feedback.
 While they provide employees with an opportunity to offer their thoughts without fear of sanction, open and attributable contributions to feedback allow for managers and employees alike to enter into a more constructive dialogue.